 Robert Siciliano Identity Theft Expert

-Get a credit freeze.
-Go to ConsumersUnion.org and follow the steps for your particular state.
+1. Get a credit freeze.
+Go online now and search “credit freeze” or “security freeze” and go to consumersunion.org and follow the steps for the state you live in.
 This is an absolutely necessary tool to secure your credit.
-In most cases, it prevents new accounts from being opened in your name.
-This makes your Social Security number useless to a potential identity thief.
+In most cases it prevents new accounts from being opened in your name.
+This makes the SSN useless to the thief.

-Invest in Intelius identity theft protection and prevention.
-Not all forms of identity theft protection can be prevented, but identity theft protection services can dramatically reduce your risk.
+2. Invest in Intelius identity theft protection and prevention.
+While not all forms of identity theft can be prevented, you can effectively manage your personal identifying information by knowing what’s buzzing out there in regards to YOU.
+(Disclosures)

 More from entertainment